 We realize not everyone likes to read about beds so if you fall into that category, here is a quick review video of the Saatva Classic mattress.
 There’s more information about Saatva HD and Saatva Solaire in the post below.

 Before we begin discussing the mattress itself, there are a few housekeeping items we should cover first.

 The Saatva Classic.
 Saatva HD, and Solaire mattresses ship for free and comes with free white glove delivery as well as free removal of your old mattress.
-The bed does not arrive compressed and rolled-up in a tiny box (i.e. it technically should not be considered a bed-in-a-box).
+The beds does not arrive compressed and rolled-up in a tiny box (i.e. it technically should not be considered a bed-in-a-box).

 Rather, the mattress arrives in its normal state protected by a plastic sleeve and a huge box.
 Don’t worry though, that’s why Saatva offers free white glove delivery.
 Someone else will be there to do all the heavy lifting and help you set it up.

-Saatva also backs their mattresses with a 15 year warranty, which protects against defects in workmanship and materials.
+Saatva also backs their Classic mattress with a 15 year warranty, which protects against defects in workmanship and materials.
 In the first two years, the company will replace the mattress free of charge if defects are discovered.
 In years 3-15, the company will repair or re-cover the mattress if defects are found but they will charge you a $99 transportation fee.
 Saatva HD and Saatva Solaire have 20-year and 25-year warranties respectively.
 You can read about all of the warranties on Saatva’s website.

-The Saatva Luxury Mattress is available in three different comfort (aka firmness) options (plush soft, luxury firm, firm).
+The Saatva Classic mattress (aka just “Saatva”) is available in three different comfort (aka firmness) options (plush soft, luxury firm, firm).
 The luxury firm option is their best seller.
 As such, that’s the option we will primarily be referring to throughout this review (although we will touch on the other options as well).